66

 It is tempting to catalog the Lyn Murray Singers as an a cappella group, and for the most part, they are, except for very light instrumentation, usually provided by organ and chimes.
 They are really terrific and are one of my favorite choral groups, along with the Anita Kerr Singers.
 (Look for CD reviews of the Anita Kerr Singers in this blog’s future).

 There are a few specific things I go out of my way to collect.
-One of those things are the issues of Charles Dickens’ Christmas Carol.
+One of those things are the issues of Charles Dickens’ A Christmas Carol.
 I have many by many different artists.
 Also, I like to collect different issues of Tchaikovsky’s Nutcracker Suite, traditional English Cathedral Choirs and a cappella groups.
 I have many different presentations of all those.
 (Look for those in this blog’s future).
 This CD combines two of those.

 This CD reissue of the original album from 1949 is really good.
-If you like older presentations of Dickens’ Christmas Carol, Basil Rathbone and the cast deliver one of the very best.
+If you like older presentations of Dickens’ A Christmas Carol, Basil Rathbone and the cast deliver one of the very best.

 If you like traditional Christmas carols performed in a traditional manner, with a little 1940’s flavor thrown in, there is no one better than the Lyn Murray Singers.